mgwidmann/rails_exception_handler_admin/README.md

 ```
 mount RailsExceptionHandlerAdmin::Engine, :at => '/errors'
 ```
-To add authentication to this end point:
+To add authentication to this route:
 ```
 # Be sure to customize the lambda to your needs
 scope constraints: lambda{|req| User.find(session[:current_user_id]).admin? rescue false }